-Cancer Screening Training
+Cancer Screening Information and Resources

 This video covers bowel, breast and cervical cancer screenings.

 For people with a learning disability, attending a cancer screening can be challenging.
 We have created a guide to help family carers and support workers to encourage people with a learning disability to attend an appointment for breast, bowel and cervical cancer screening.